-Originally shared by Andrew Stillman (Personal)
+Originally shared by Jessica Raleigh

 – Turns a Google Form into a smart auto-foldering and ‘dropbox’ tool to allow users to submit any Drive-hosted resource along with additional data.